 NOTE: To make the trial higher throughput for tall tanks, one can employ the use of two cameras to film 8 tall tanks as opposed to 6 (4 per camera).

-Figure 3) Setup for tall tanks
+Figure 3)

 Figure 4) A) Main platform where testing tanks will be placed and B,C,D) sides of the arena where corflute will be placed to ensure fish are not disturbed during trials.
 The back of the arena (C) will be removable